-Amelia Island is a twenty minute drive off of I-95 in Florida.
-The eye-catching drive will bring you through calm marshland and sandy beaches.
+Amelia Island is a twenty-minute drive off of I-95 in Florida.
+The eye-catching drive will bring you to calm marshland and sandy beaches.
 You will pass people fishing along the shores and see signs advertising fresh shrimp at every turn.
 Slowly, you approach the sign for the Omni Amelia Island Plantation Resort at the first roundabout.

 Feast Your Eyes on This

 You drive onto a mammoth property, encompassing over 200 acres.
 A stately resort and convention center comes into view and you drive beside the expansive golf course all the way in.
 The conference center at the Omni Amelia Island Plantation Resort is so huge that it can sometimes hold four conferences at the same time.
 I was there with 24 other travel writers and bloggers for a conference of our own.
 We met with tourism boards and discussed our favorite subject: travel.

 Entering the Omni Amelia Island Plantation Resort’s lobby, you are mesmerized by the beautiful, natural decor featuring simple driftwood, stone, and warm lighting.
 It is ever so fashionable and the feel is immediately welcoming.
 Faux marble fronts on the receptionist’s desk are impressive.
 Even though huge in size, the fixtures make the resort feel incredibly intimate.
 At check-in, I was shown a map to navigate myself around.
 The property holds several restaurants, a shopping area, 2 gorgeous oceanfront pools (one for adults only), and a fitness area.
 Small conversation pit/seating groups are littered throughout the property, some with fire pits and one anchored by a large fireplace.